Breeze/northwind-demo/STEPS-Client-React.md

 Now we'll add editing functions to the CustomerComponent.
 The behavior will be:

  - Click on a row to select a customer
- - A form allows editing or deleting the selected customer
+ - A form appears, to allow editing or deleting the selected customer
  - One or more customers can be edited before saving
  - A save button saves the changes to the database
  - A revert button restores all customers to their last-saved condition